antu2010/Ufin-A-Wii-U-Jellyfin-client/README.md

 ---

 > ⚠️ **Beta 1.0:** Music and video playback, including 720p30 H.264 video, have been confirmed working on real hardware.
-The new GX2 + Dear ImGui interface and the v0.2 feature set have also been tested on real hardware.
+The new GX2 + Dear ImGui interface and the v0.2 feature set have also been tested on real hardware, certain movies can still crash the console the issue is being investigated.

 # Jellyfin Wii U